ericdke/TokiCLI/README.md

 **Tracking is the job of Toki.app by @keita.**

 TokiCLI interacts only with the Toki.app database or the App.net backup channel.

-## Next

-Teasing: TokiCLI has only read-only commands... for now. ;)

 ## Thanks